 - Our experienced staff will work with you and your advisors to determine if a gift of cryptocurrency is right for you and establish your own donor advised fund (DAF) that can accept gifts of virtual currency.

 - Donate the crypto to the Foundation via The Giving Block (see below).
 If you are a Saint Paul & Minnesota Foundation fundholder, enter your fund name in the Notes section of the transfer.
 If you are not a fundholder, please contact a gift planner ahead of your donation to open a fund.
 Otherwise, your contribution will be donated directly to the Foundation.

 - Select your crypto type and enter an amount to donate

 - Use the QR code to donate your crypto via The Giving Block

-- Your fund sells the virtual currency free of taxes, leaving 100% of the proceeds available to distribute to your favorite causes.
+- The Foundation sells the virtual currency free of taxes, leaving 100% of the proceeds available to grant to your favorite causes through your fund.

 How Cindy Supports Her Favorite Nonprofits with Cryptocurrency